fishluv/popn-chart-parser/README.md

 ### A brief intro to pop'n music's chart file

-A .bin file can be thought of as a list of timestamped "events" where each event describes something that happens in the chart at that timestamp: a note, a bpm change, the start of a measure or beat, etc.
+A .bin file can be thought of as a list of timestamped "events" where each event describes something that happens in the chart at that timestamp: a note, a bpm change, the start of a measure, etc.

 Each event consists of: